-For instance there are some STIs, like chlamydia, that you could be carrying without having any symptoms.
-This infection can affect fertility, so it's important to make use of sexual health information, advice and services.
+For example, there are some STIs, like chlamydia, that you could be carrying without having any symptoms.
+This infection can affect fertility, so it's important to protect yourself.
+You can make use of sexual health information, advice and services.

 More information on chlamydia can be found in the following leaflet:

 You can talk to your doctor or nurse at your GP surgery or family planning clinic.
 Surgeries often hold family planning sessions or clinics for young people - both are aimed at creating an atmosphere where people can talk openly about sex and relationship issues.

 The FPA (Family Planning Association) provides a confidential local rate telephone service from 9.00 am to 5.00 pm, Monday to Friday, offering information and advice on a a range of sexual health issues.
 You can contact them on:

 - phone: 0845 122 8687